Tdap Vaccine

-Learn how the Tdap (tetanus, diphtheria, pertussis) vaccine helps protect your newborn baby against serious illness.
+Learn how the Tdap vaccine helps to protect your baby against serious illness from infections like pertussis (whooping cough).

 -